mofodreamer/landing-page/README.md

 # landing-page
-Landing page for Odin-Foundations project
+Landing page for the Odin-Foundations project